legobridge/legobridge.github.io/about.md

 ### More Information

 On my off time, I read, play the guitar, play board games, learn Japanese, and watch animated shows from the 90s that none of my friends want to talk to me about.

-### Contact me

-kushalagrawal17 < at sign > gmail.com